-Are you on course to select and implement a new ERP solution?
+Are you ready to select and implement a new ERP (Enterprise Resource Planning) solution?
 An ERP implementation can take anywhere from several months to a few years.
 Having an idea of an ERP project timeline can help you frame the project in your mind as you move forward with it.
 The following is a basic timeline of events that you can expect to see during an ERP implementation.

 Phase 1—Discovery and Planning